THE PRIVUM NETWORK

 We will do this by actively promoting and incentivising the decentralisation of the network and through the monitoring functions of Privum Guards and a system of reputational scoring for Privum Nodes.

 Furthermore, like Bitcoin, our blockchain will be open and public, an additional deterrent against criminal and nefarious users.

 We would add that, despite their negative connotations, darkweb-type infrastructures are mostly used by nation states, corporate entities, investigative journalists and others to protect their private data from illegal surveillance, political and industrial espionage and mass collection by Big Data.

 For more information on Privum Guards, reputational scoring and the limitations of current darkweb-type infrastructures, please refer to the White Paper.

-What if someone uses my Privum Node for immoral or illicit activities?
+What if my Privum Node is used for immoral or illicit activities?

 Given Privum’s global nature and the difference in legislation between jurisdictions, we have opted to address the subject with a three-pronged approach: